MyAITree/myaitree.github.io/README.md

-# MyAITree
+# MyAITree (मैत्री)

 **Consultancy Through Code**

 ---
+## Meaning

+is friendship, amity, or loving-kindness.
+It can also refer to a state of being friendly, a relationship between friends, or a feeling of goodwill.
+In some contexts, it is associated with the Buddhist concept of compassion.

+--

 ## 🚀 About Us

-MyAITree is a technology consultancy that delivers innovative solutions through elegant code.
-We specialize in bridging the gap between business needs and technical implementation, crafting tailored AI and software solutions that drive growth.
+MyAITree is a consultancy that delivers.
+We connect businesses with their customers through innovative, Intelligent, and Software solutions that drive growth.

 ## 🌳 Our Services

-- **AI Strategy & Implementation**
-- **Custom Software Development**
-- **Data Engineering & Analytics**
-- **Cloud Architecture & Migration**
-- **Technical Due Diligence**
+1. **Business Due Diligence**
+2. **Target Setting**
+3. **Process Refining**
+4. **Test of Time**
+5. **Self Dependent**

 ## ✨ Why Choose Us?